Information for teachers

 Your school nurse may be able to help or put you in touch with relevant professionals.
 For example, every local authority in the UK should have a community paediatric occupational therapist.
 It might be worth seeing if you can invite them into your school.

 It will probably vary around the UK as to which healthcare professional will be able to help you, and it may at times feel like such external support isn’t apparent.
-Be persistent and talk to your school nurse and anyone else who may be able to help at your local authority, academy group management team, or diocese board of education, to ensure you get the expert support you need.
+Be persistent and talk to your school nurse and anyone else who may be able to help.

-And please always remember that trained and experienced staff at Versus Arthritis are on hand to offer advice and information.
-You can email them at: ypfsuk@versusarthritis.org.
+Please always remember that trained and experienced staff in the Versus Arthritis Young People and Families Service are on hand to offer support and advice.
+You can email them at: ypfsuk@versusarthritis.org

 You can be the difference